frictionlessdata/frictionless-py/docs/target/working-with-csv/README.md

 ## Reading CSV

-You can read CSV using `Package/Resource` or `Table` API, for example:
+You can read this format using `Package/Resource` or `Table` API, for example:

 ```python